Otsel/difficultymanagement-fork/readme.md

 # DifficultyManagement Fork

-This repository is a fork of Difficulty Management by Author: [zmolahah](https://www.spigotmc.org/resources/authors/zmolahah.17091/)
+This repository is a fork of [Difficulty Management](https://www.spigotmc.org/resources/difficulty-management.12131/) by [zmolahah](https://www.spigotmc.org/resources/authors/zmolahah.17091/)

 I am merely updating this script to work with modern versions of Minecraft and Skript.